eth-brownie/brownie/docs/interaction.rst

 For state changing methods the type is :ref:`api-contract-tx`.
 Calls to this object will perform a transaction.
 If you wish to call the contract method without a transaction, use ``ContractTx.call``.

 For transactions you can optionally include a dictionary of `transaction parameters <https://web3py.readthedocs.io/en/stable/web3.eth.html#web3.eth.Eth.sendTransaction>`__ as the final argument.
-If you omit this or do not specify a ``'from'`` value, the transaction will be sent from the same address that deployed the contract.
+If you omit this or do not specify a ``from`` value, the transaction will be sent from the same address that deployed the contract.

 .. code-block:: python